cardano-foundation/CIPs/CIP-0031/README.md

 - Determinism
     - It must be possible to predict the execution of scripts precisely, given the transaction.
 - Locality
-    - All data involved in transaction validation should be included in the transaction or the outputs which it spends.
+    - All data involved in transaction validation should be included in the transaction or the outputs which it spends (or references).
 - Non-interference
     - As far as possible, transactions should not interfere with others.
 The key exception is when transactions consume resources that other transactions want (usually by consuming UTXO entries).
 - Replay protection